replit/river/PROTOCOL.md

 On the other hand, the UDS protocol does not have built-in message framing, so the codec must handle message framing and deframing as well.
 The TypeScript implementation uses `uint32`-big-endian-length-prefixed message framing.

-## Transports, Sessions, and Connections
+## Transports, sessions, and connections

 A `Transport` is responsible for managing the lifecycle (creation/deletion) of sessions and connections.
 In the TypeScript implementation, the `Transport` class is further subclassed into `ServerTransport` and `ClientTransport` to handle some of the specific behavior of the server and client, respectively.